Ellibereth/Goods/README.md

 git remote add prod-heroku https://git.heroku.com/edgarusa.git
 ```

-Then if you want to push your current branch to any of these (although I recommend pushing mostly to dev first, then merge), use the following command where [ENV_TYPE] is one of dev,stage,prod.
+Then if you want to push your current branch to any of these (although I recommend pushing mostly to dev first, then merge), use the following command where [ENV] is one of dev,stage,prod.

 ```
-git push [ENV_TYPE]-heroku
+git push [ENV]-heroku
 ```

 ## Branching